-The University of Mary Washington has hired Wayne Riser as its new Head Baseball Coach, according to Director of Athletics Ken Tyler.
-Riser comes to Fredericksburg from Shepherd University, where he served as head coach for 22 years, winning 512 games and ranking as the all-time winningest coach in any sport in Rams’ history.
+Riser came to Fredericksburg from Shepherd University, where he served as head coach for 22 years, winning 512 games and ranking as the all-time winningest coach in any sport in Rams’ history.
 He was inducted as a 2008 member of the Shepherd Athletic Hall of Fame.
-Riser replaces 25-year veteran coach Tom Sheridan, who left UMW last month to become the associate head coach at Division I George Washington University.

 In his tenure at Shepherd, Riser guided 15 teams to winning seasons, including three 30-win campaigns in the past seven years.
 His 2012 team won 33 games en route to an NCAA Division II Regional Tournament appearance.
 Riser’s first baseman, Nathan Minnich, was named as the Division II National Player of the Year, and was drafted by the Boston Red Sox in the eighth round.

-“We are extremely pleased to welcome Wayne Riser as our new head baseball coach, said Tyler.
+“We are extremely pleased to have Wayne Riser as our head baseball coach", said Director of Athletics Ken Tyler.
 “Wayne brings over 500 career victories and multiple NCAA tournament appearances to UMW.
 He recruited and coached the national Division II Player of the Year and served three years in the prestigious position of Chair of the Division II National Baseball Committee.
 More importantly, Wayne truly understands the role athletics plays in developing the total person and will be a great mentor to our student-athletes.
 We look forward to Wayne Riser taking our baseball program to even greater heights!”

 In all, Riser led five teams to NCAA Tournament play, and saw 16 teams win 20 or more games.
 His teams won numerous WVIAC Northern Division titles, and he was recognized as WVIAC Coach of the Year four times.